 A Passion for Reading: A self-deprecating walk through Kathryn’s life with books.
 With a sprinkling of science, a look at Kathryn’s ridiculous wardrobe and a lot of good humour, this talk is designed to inspire the audience to pick up a book.
 25-30 minutes

-Grit!
-Kathryn is the poster girl for tenacity.
+Resilience: Kathryn is the poster girl for tenacity.
 It took her more than 15 years to get published so she knows a thing or two about picking herself up and trying again.
-She’s also a belly dancer and is training hard to earn a place in the British veteran fencing squad (yes, really!)
+She’s also training hard to earn a place in the British veteran fencing squad (yes, really!)
 If you want a talk about grit, determination and resilience – this is it!
 25-30 minutes

-Resilience and Reading: A longer talk combining A Passion for reading and Grit – what it takes to succeed and how reading helps with whatever you choose to do.
+Resilience and Reading: A longer talk combining A Passion for Reading and Resilience- what it takes to succeed and how reading helps with whatever you choose to do.
 40-60 minutes

-Creativity: This dynamic opener talks about what creativity is, why it matters across the curriculum and how you can develop your own creativity.
-A small amount of preparation and tidying up after wards is required but it’s a lot of fun and guaranteed to engage the audience.
-This talk can be combined with either of the talks below for a longer session.
-15 minutes
+Creativity: This dynamic short talk explores what creativity is, why it matters across the curriculum and how you can develop it.
+A small amount of preparation and tidying up is required but it’s a lot of fun and guaranteed to engage the audience.
+15 -20 minutes

 All talks can be followed by a reading and Q& A so can be completely flexible in terms of time – from 25 minutes to an hour.

 “Kathryn’s style is clear, commanding and calm.
 The teaching was relevant and really made accessible to teenage boys!”